 3) Amount of time you can spare, including your specific available dates/time period

 4) Short CV, including skill sets or experience that would come in useful for the project(s)

-Please note that as a research group composed mainly of conservation biologists, our core work is conducting long-term scientific research projects in the field.
+Please note that as a non-profit research group composed mainly of conservation scientists, our core work is conducting long-term scientific research projects in the field.
 Therefore:

 - We do not work with captive animals, and are unable to provide advice on wildlife rescues.

 - We are not a funding body and do not function as a foundation; as such we are unable to provide funds or financial contributions for external projects.

 - Wherever possible, we try to work in partnership with other organisations to promote conservation within the scope of our projects.
 However, we do not have the capacity or resources to be in charge of student interns, community engagement, outreach/educational programmes, events, campaigns, training sessions, voluntourism, or urban projects.